Blog > Knowledge Representation in AI (Semantic Networks)

 - Also, how to write those symbols.

-- Semantic is the rules by which we can interpret the sentence in the logic.
+- Semantic is the rule by which we can interpret the sentence in logic.

 - Logical representation allows performing logical reasoning.